hosseinseilani/sources.list/README.md

 9. Select the sources.list file and click "Open".
 10. The file will open in Geany, and you can make any necessary changes to the repository URLs.
 11. Once you have made your changes, click on "File" in the menu bar and select "Save" to save the modified file.
 12. Please note that editing the sources.list file requires root privileges, so you may need to use sudo or switch to the root user before making any changes.
-Additionally, it's a good practice to create a backup of the original sources.list 13. file before making any modifications.
+Additionally, it's a good practice to create a backup of the sources.list 13. file before making any modifications.

 # Debian
 ## Debian 12 (Bookworm ) -- Full sources.list